 Although the proposed name departs from the adopted Policy, "Research" is considered an appropriate name in recognition of the 25 year association of the site with the CSIRO, with the suffix "Park" to readily identify the area as public open space.
-It is recommended that Council adopts the proposed name.
+It is recommended that Council adopts the proposed name should there be no objection following a public comment period.